redhat-appstudio/o11y/README.md

-# RHTAP Observability
+# Konflux Observability

-This repository contains the following definitions for RHTAP:
+This repository contains the following definitions for Konflux:
   * Prometheus alerting rules (deployed to RHOBS)
   * Grafana dashboards (deployed to AppSRE's Grafana)
   * Availability exporters